RohitSinghChauhan/vertical-3d-tech-assessment/README.md

 # Canopy Product Configurator

 Interactive 3D product configurator (React + TypeScript + R3F) for the Vertical 3D technical assessment.
-Inspired by [MVP Visuals’ canopy configurator](https://mvpvisuals.com/products/10x10-custom-canopy-tent).

 **Shopify and pricing are mocked.** Services are structured so real APIs can replace them later without rewriting the UI.

 ## Run